urbanjost/M_CLI2/README.md

       !
       ! multiple scalar non-allocatable values can be done in one call if desired call get_args('x',x,'y',y,'z',z,'l',l,'L',lbig)
+      ! allocatable arrays and allocatable string lengths need called by themselves call get_args('title',title)
+      call get_args('p',p)

-      ! you can use convenience functions for allocatable arrays and strings.
+      ! you can alternatively use convenience functions for allocatable arrays and strings.
       !
 The functions are particularly useful in expressions and as arguments on ! procedure calls
       title=sget('title') ! string